When I was a child I went through the typical little girl ‘pony phase’.

 Anyone who has ever ridden a horse will tell you that, magnificent beasts though they are, the potential for accident and injury can be quite high.

-Petplan also work with more animal rehoming charities than any other pet insurance provider – more than 1200 throughout the UK and in 1994 they formed the Petplan Charitable Trust which has so far raised more than £7 million towards a better, healthier world for animals.
+Petplan also works with more animal rehoming charities than any other pet insurance provider – more than 1200 throughout the UK and in 1994 they formed the Petplan Charitable Trust which has so far raised more than £7 million towards a better, healthier world for animals.

 I think Caitlin the unicorn will be staying with us for quite a while but if Caitlin is ever lucky enough to own her own pony, we certainly won’t be forgetting decent equine insurance.